1973 Pacific typhoon season: Typhoon Patsy (Miling)

+A tropical depression formed and continued to intensify to a category 5 and later after entering the PAR line it starts rapidly weakening until it made landfall in Northern Luzon as a tropical storm and it sped as a tropical depression until it dissipated near Vietnam it was the second super typhoon after just Super typhoon Nora that struck northern Luzon.

 Typhoon Ruth (Narsing)

 27 people were killed when Typhoon Ruth crossed Luzon on October 15 and caused $5 million in damage.
 Ruth continued to the northwest, and hit Hainan Island and Quang Ninh, Vietnam on the 19th, respectively.